 - ½ cup Italian seasoned panko style breadcrumbs

 - ¼ cup fresh chopped parsley, or 1 tablespoon dry parsley

 - Add the oil to a heavy pot or Dutch oven and place over MEDIUM heat.
 Add the garlic and onion and cook, stirring, until the onion has softened and is translucent, about 3 to 4 minutes.
 Add the tomato paste.
 Fill the tomato paste can with wine (6 ounces) and pour it into the pot.
 Add the tomatoes then fill the empty tomato can with water (28 ounces) and add the water to the pot.

 - Use a wooden spoon to press the whole tomatoes against the side of the pot to crush them.
 If they resist, don’t worry, they will become softer as they cook.
 Add the parsley, basil, salt, pepper and bay leaves.
 Stir well and increase the heat as needed to bring the sauce to a boil.
 Lower the heat to LOW and simmer, uncovered, stirring occasionally and pressing the tomatoes against the side of the pot, for 1 hour.
 Taste and add additional salt and pepper if needed.
 If the sauce seems too acidic, add the sugar.

 - While sauce is simmering, prepare the meatballs.

-- Preheat oven to 425 degrees.
-Line a rimmed baking sheet with foil and spray generously with nonstick cooking spray.
+- Preheat oven to 425 degrees F. Line a rimmed baking sheet with foil and spray generously with nonstick cooking spray.

-- After sauce has simmered about an hour, remove the bay leaves and add the meatballs to the pot.
+- After the sauce has simmered for about an hour, remove the bay leaves and add the meatballs to the pot.
 Simmer, uncovered, over LOW heat for an additional 30 minutes.
-Serve over cooked spaghetti.
-Top with additional Parmesan cheese if desired.